ottopanini/spring-batch-developer-course/README.md

 ## Learn How To Handle Errors and Scale Applications
 ### restart
 Shows how to restart a step.
+The test application needs 3 runs to complete all steps.